 Of course, there will be a fury of reaction and upset, and all sorts of ugly statements about ‘not fair’ and ‘nobody else does this and even perhaps, ‘you are so stupid.’
 All to be expected and ignored.

 The goal here is simple: Better effort on math.
-And rather than caring about this young man’s view of math, we simply hold him accountable for a better effort in order to get what he wants.
+And rather than caring about this young man’s view of math, we simply hold him accountable for a better effort to get what he wants.

 Is this a pain?
 Yes.
 It is taking more time for you?
 Yes.
 Is it cumbersome?
 Yes.
 All of that, and likely more.

 However, if you want to do something to affect effort, you must affect the promise/reward that your kids care about.
 Once you do that, you have leverage.

 Let Time Be the Teacher Now

 This might take a couple of weeks before the complaining dies down.
 But eventually, more effort shows up with the homework because it brings your child more quickly to what they want; their goodies.
 This is inevitable.

 However, another beautiful thing is happening.
 The better effort starts to reap the rewards.
 Better grades feel good.
 The better effort feels good.
 Better results get smiles and feedback from teachers, and this feels good.
 In other words, natural reinforcement of the better effort has its own rewards!

-Over a few months of time, this has another level of impact, as your child now begins to slowly associate more effort with a good feeling.
+Over a few months, this has another level of impact, as your child now begins to slowly associate more effort with a good feeling.
 You must be patient here and just hold to the simple daily system.
 And you must remain mute in using your words to try to teach this lesson or to point them in the direction of what they are learning.
 Keep quiet, and let them learn.
 Stay focused.
 Manage this new system and watch as the evolution unfolds.
 It’s a beautiful thing!